rvaughn666/MultiPoolMiner/README.txt

     ...
 }

-To display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI add '"ShowPoolBalancesExcludedPools":  true' to the general section:
+To display the sum of each currency in the balances (depending on 'ShowPoolBalancesExcludedPools' including those that are excluded with 'ExcludeMinerName') and the exchange rates for all currencieson the summary screen add '"ShowPoolBalancesDetails":  true' to the general section:
 {
     ...
-	"ShowPoolBalancesExcludedPools":  true
+	"ShowPoolBalancesDetails":  true
     ...
 }

-To display the sum of each currency in the balances (depending on 'ShowPoolBalancesExcludedPools' including those that are excluded with 'ExcludeMinerName') on the summary screen add '"ShowPoolBalancesDetails":  true' to the general section:
+To display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI add '"ShowPoolBalancesExcludedPools":  true' to the general section:
 {
     ...
-	"ShowPoolBalancesDetails":  true
+	"ShowPoolBalancesExcludedPools":  true
     ...
 }